zensols.datdesc package¶

 Delete the resource for data pointed to by

-or the entire resource ifname
+nameor the entire resource ifnameis not given.

 - exists(name)[source]¶